COVID-19 information for pharmacists

-Together with the Government, the Pharmacy Guild of Australia and the National Pharmaceutical Services Association, the bold decision has been made to start putting a limit on the dispensing and sale of certain medicines.
+Together with the Government, the Pharmacy Guild of Australia and the National Pharmaceutical Services Association, the bold decision was made in March 2020 to limit the dispensing and sale of certain medicines.

 Since Thursday 19 March 2020:

-- Pharmacists will be required to limit dispensing of certain prescription products to 1 months’ supply at the prescribed dose, and sales of certain over-the-counter medicines to a maximum of one unit per purchase
+- Pharmacists have been required to limit dispensing of certain prescription products to 1 months’ supply at the prescribed dose, and sales of certain over-the-counter medicines to a maximum of one unit per purchase

-- In addition, pharmacists will be strongly encouraged to limit dispensing and sales of all other medicines to one months’ supply or one unit
+- In addition, pharmacists have been strongly encouraged to limit dispensing and sales of all other medicines to one months’ supply or one unit

-- Supply of salbutamol inhalers are also subject to additional restrictions, assessment and recording requirements.
+- Supply of salbutamol inhalers is subject to additional restrictions, assessment and recording requirements.

 To help explain these changes to customers, PSA has developed a sign that can be used in your pharmacy.

 On 31 March 2020, the Federal Health Minister announced a temporary expansion of the PBS Continued Dispensing initiative to support continuity of essential medicine therapy for Australians during the COVID-19 pandemic.
 The extension has been extended to 31 March 2021.

 Continued dispensing allows consumers to access standard PBS pack sizes of essential medicines in an emergency where there is an immediate therapeutic need and accessing a prescription is not practical.
 Under PBS Continued Dispensing, there is no requirement for a person to obtain a prescription to cover the supply or PBS subsidy of medicines supplied under this provision.

 The relevant Commonwealth legislative instrument can be found here.

 All jurisdictions have enacted the necessary regulatory changes to enable Expanded Continued Dispensing.
 In all cases supply of medicines under the expanded arrangements must be consistent with these regulations in your practising state or territory.

 To support pharmacist in navigating these changes relevant to your practice jurisdiction PSA has prepared a Summary of COVID-19 regulatory changes.